omeka-s-modules/ActivityLog/README.md

 ## Module configuration

 The `events` database table may get very large over time.
-This may eventually have an impact on the performance of the Omeka installation.
-Users may use the module configuration form to reduce the size of the table by deleting events before a certain date.
+This may eventually have an impact on the performance of your Omeka installation.
+Users may use the module configuration form to reduce the size of the table by deleting all events before a certain date.

 ## Events page